TillmannRheude/Time-Management-in-Chess-with-Neural-Networks-and-Human-Data/README.md

 <p align="center">
-  Student research project in cooperation with TU Darmstadt. <br> Written project submission with a detailed explanation of the methods used can be found on the homepage of <a href="https://ml-research.github.io/">AIML</a> soon.
+  Student research project in cooperation with TU Darmstadt. <br> Written project submission with a detailed explanation of the methods used can be found on the homepage of <a href="https://ml-research.github.io/papers/rheude2021time.pdf">AIML</a> now.
 </p>

 <p align="center">